-(This story was first published on 8 November 2017 and is being republished with minimal changes in light of the fourth anniversary of demonetisation, on 8 November 2020.)
+(This story was first published on 8 November 2017 and is being republished with minimal changes in light of the sixth anniversary of demonetisation, on 8 November 2022.)

 Video Editor: Mohd Irshad